Mystique (film character): Makeup and special effects

 Jennifer Lawrence as Mystique in the 2014 film X-Men: Days of Future Past.

-In order to prepare Rebecca Romijn-Stamos for playing the role, the special effects makeup team covered her with silicon prosthestics on three quarters of her body, with the remaining spots being painted blue.
-This process took eight hours to apply and two to remove, forcing Romijn-Stamos to undertake 24 hour workdays to play the role.
+In order to prepare Rebecca Romijn-Stamos for playing the role, the special effects makeup team covered her with silicone prosthestics on three quarters of her body, with the remaining spots being painted blue.
+This process took eight hours to apply and two to remove, forcing Romijn-Stamos to undertake 24-hour workdays to play the role.
 Mystique morphing to or from other characters were handled through computer-generated imagery.
 This was cut down to six-and-a-half hours at the end of the filming of X-Men (2000), while for X2 (2003), it had been cut down to four-and-a-half hours.
 The prosthetics were devised by makeup specialist Gordon Smith, who made them out of a combination of silicone and latex, which made them self-adhesive and not requiring any glue while also being recyclable.
 Smith claimed Mystique to be the most challenging character to create makeup for, and that his materials were also used for Sabretooth's makeup.